bradwestness/bradwestness.github.io/_posts/2015-05-29-the-incredibles-isnt-randian.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/i-QadwBCqQw" frameborder="0" allowfullscreen></iframe>

 Ad Rock is undeniably a better rapper than I am.
-Brad Bird is un-deniably a better filmmaker than the vast majority of humanity.
+Brad Bird is undeniably a better filmmaker than the vast majority of humanity.
-Bob Parr is undeniably stronger than pretty much everyone in the world of *The Incredibles*, and Dash is faster.
+Bob Parr is undeniably stronger than everyone in the real world, and Dash is faster.

 Are they special?
 Yes, but not all in the same way.
 They don't have to hide their abilities and pretend to be average in every respect.